An overview of LTE-M with LTE-M definition, drivers, adoption, use cases and deployment.

 LTE-M is a simplified version of regular LTE which reduces hardware complexity and cost.
 Cost is not driven by number of components or complexity but by mass adoption and commoditization.
 The number of connected devices is initially low, which means that hardware module cost is relatively high at the moment but this will change as LTE-M IoT adoption increases.
 LTE-M is designed for roaming, just like 2G, 3G and 4G networks.
 LTE-M technology reuses all the roaming concepts that are found in regular LTE.

+To investigate the extensive range of IoT technologies and their disruptive innovations, visit our comprehensive IoT Technology & Trends page.
 You can find in-depth insights about the shutdown of 2G and 3G in our white paper “2G and 3G sunset“.

 LTE-M supports features that drastically reduce the power consumption of devices.
 This can result in a battery life of more than ten years.
 Battery life is extended by reducing the radio communication between device and network.
 New features of Power Saving Mode and Extended Discontinuous Reception allow for devices to deep sleep from up to several seconds up to several days.
 This comes with a cost of lower responsiveness, because a device that is sleeping and not listening is not reachable.